HealthWave/tin-can/README.md

 ```
 Every time the TinCan receives an event, the TinCan::EventHandler will match and route to the desired event controller and action.

-### To send events
+## Sending events
+Sending an event is as easy as
 ```ruby
 event = TinCan::Event.new(channel_name, payload)
 event.broadcast!
 ```
 If you broadcast an event when nobody is listening, the event will be lost.
-You can handle this case by bassing a block to the breadcast! method:
+You can handle this case by bassing a block to the broadcast! method:
 ```ruby
 TinCan::Event.new(channel_name, payload).broadcast! do |event|
   # Saves the event to resque